SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 57. - *Mage Slayer* ©

-You have practiced techniques in melee combat against spellcasters, gaining the following benefits:
+You have practiced techniques in melee combat against spell-casters, gaining the following benefits:
 • When a creature within 5 feet of you casts a spell, you can use your reaction to make a melee weapon attack against that creature.
 • When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.
 • If you fail an Intelligence, a Wisdom, or a Charisma Saving Throw, you can cause yourself to succeed instead.
 Once you use this benefit, you can't use it again until you finish a Long Rest.